Tutorial: Circuit-based Electromagnetic Transient Simulation: Equivalent Circuit Approach for EMT Simulations

 The voltage expression in \eqref{eq:2coil} is an ODE that includes time-derivative terms.
 Therefore, we apply the trapezoidal integral rule to approximate the ODE's solution.
 With the trapezoidal integral rule applied, the voltage across self- and mutual- inductance \eqref{eq:2coil} can be represented by the sum of the following difference equations, which are purely algebraic terms:

 Therefore the total voltage induced in coil 1 $(V_1(t) = V_{11}(t) + V_{12}(t))$ is given by:

 and after re-arranging the terms:

 The voltage at time $t_{n+1}$ across the coil 1 is approximated using \eqref{eq:two_coil_volt} and is represented as an equivalent circuit in Fig. \ref{fig:two_coil_companion}.
-The third term is only dependent on the historical values of the variables and can be represented by an independent voltage source $V_{1\_hist}$.
-Similarly, a resistance $R_{EQ}$ can represent the first term as it represents a linear relationship between the voltage and current and a current controlled voltage source can represent the second term.
+The third term is only dependent on the historical values of the variables and can be represented by an independent voltage source $V_{1}^{hist}$.
+Similarly, a resistance $R_{EQ}$ represents first term as it maps the linear relationship between the voltage and current across the same branch and a current controlled voltage source represents the second term, as it maps the voltage contribution due to current in the second coil.

-By replacing the time-derivative terms for self- and mutual-inductance with the corresponding companion circuit in Fig. \ref{fig:two_coil_companion}, we can solve the set of ODEs corresponding to the electrical part of IM over a time duration with NR.
+By replacing the time-derivative terms for self- and mutual-inductance with the corresponding companion circuits in Fig. \ref{fig:two_coil_companion}, we can solve the set of ODEs corresponding to the electrical part of IM, recursively over time.
 But before, we must learn how to address the time-derivative term in the mechanical part of the IM model.
 The variables in the mechanical part impact the electrical part and vice-versa.
 Therefore we need to solve the mechanical part concurrently with the electrical portion of IM.
 The approach for solving the mechanical part is trivial.
-On close observation, one can see the mechanical circuit of the IM is analogous to a parallel RC electrical circuit with current sources, where inertia $J$ is analogous to capacitance $C$, $T_L$ is analogous to a constant current source $I$, $D$ is analogous to a conductance $G$, $T_E$ is analogous to a current controlled current source (see \eqref{eq:T_e}), and $\omega_r$ is analogous to the voltage at the mechanical the circuit.
-The only time-derivative term in the mechanical circuit corresponds to the partial derivative of rotor speed times inertia $(J\frac{d\omega_r}{dt})$, which is analogous to a current through a capacitor.
-Therefore, we will learn how to construct a companion circuit for a capacitor and replace the time-derivative term in the mechanical part with the analogous companion circuit.
-Once we have replaced the time-derivative term, we can represent the physics of the mechanical part of IM with a single nodal equation, which can be iteratively solved for a single time step along with electrical equations using NR.
+On close observation, one can see the mechanical circuit of the IM is analogous to a parallel RC electrical circuit with current sources, where inertia $J$ is analogous to capacitance $C$, $T_L$ is analogous to a constant current source $I$, $D$ is analogous to a conductance $G$, $T_E$ is analogous to a current controlled current source (see \eqref{eq:T_e}), and $\omega_r$ is analogous to the voltage at the mechanical circuit.
+The only time-derivative term in the mechanical circuit is the partial derivative of rotor speed times inertia $(J\frac{d\omega_r}{dt})$, which is analogous to a current through a capacitor.
+Therefore, we will learn how to construct a capacitor's companion circuit to replace the time-derivative term in the mechanical part of IM.
+By replacing the time-derivative term, we can represent the physics of IM's mechanical part with a single nodal equation that can be solved recursively over time (assuming we have dealt with nonlinearities).